com-480-data-visualization/project-2023-data-virtuosos/README.md

 **Distribution of Different Programming Languages in a Range of Years or a Particular Year**

-To explore when different programming languages occur, we created a bar chart for the years up to 1950 (excluding 1950) and a line chart for the years from 1950 onwards (including 1950).
+To explore when different programming languages occur, we utilized the column `appeared` and created a bar chart for the years up to 1950 (excluding 1950) and a line chart for the years from 1950 onwards (including 1950).

 ![bar_and_line](./image/bar_and_line.png)